TheLycorisRadiata/game_unity_spoopytreat/README.md

 - Add a sound effect when characters jump.
 - Add sound effects for when cauldrons are pushed, knocked over, and emptied.
 - [Maybe] Add a sound effect when characters move.

-I'll study Unity properly, from the very beginning, before resuming the development of this game.